If you’re just starting to consider whether Spirit Play is right for your church, go through the steps below to explore it further.

 - Read Spirit Play Manual: Buy and read the Spirit Play Manual.
 Pass it around to RE Committee members, teachers, and other interested people.

-- Present a story: If you have a curriculum team or committee, get them interested by presenting a story for them.
-When you sign up for our quarterly newsletter, you receive a free story you can use to try out. (link to newsletter sign up)
+- Present a Story: If you have a curriculum team or committee, get them interested by presenting a story for them.

 - Talk About the Importance: At every opportunity, talk about the importance of how we impart our UU principles to our children, Montessori vs. classroom model, and the spiritual needs of children.
 Communicate through your newsletter, in person, and at meetings.